Prudhveer-G/fraud-detection-system/README.md

 ## Model Performance

-Trained on a synthetic dataset of approximately 3,500 transactions.
+The dataset used in this project is synthetic, which results in cleaner patterns than real-world financial data.

+Baseline models achieved the following results:
-- **Logistic Regression:** ~0.78 accuracy
+- Logistic Regression: ~78% accuracy
-- **Decision Tree:** ~0.75 accuracy
+- Decision Tree: ~75% accuracy

-Note: This pipeline uses a synthetic dataset for demonstration purposes.
-Synthetic patterns tend to be cleaner than real-world data and may produce higher accuracy scores during execution (e.g., above 90%).
-The 75–80% range documented here reflects a conservative real-world baseline rather than synthetic performance.
+These results reflect performance on controlled synthetic data and are not representative of real-world fraud detection accuracy.

 ---